dfennell42/LCO-Workflow/README.md

 ### Important Note:
 This version, as the original, was designed to work on a specific computing cluster.
 As such, there are specific paths/commands that will not work if you upload this to a different cluster.
 There is another, generalized version of this workflow that does not have that issue.
 It can be found here: [Delafossite-Workflow](https://github.com/dfennell42/Delafossite-Workflow/)

+However, if you prefer to use this version, follow the instructions for the editable installation below.

 ---

 A command line interface tool designed to simplify running VASP calculations for LCO.
 This workflow can: